Frederick VII of Baden-Durlach

 Friedrich VII Magnus of Zähringen (23 September 1647 - 25 June 1709) was the Margrave of Baden-Durlach from 1677 until his death.

-Born at Ueckermünde, he was the son of Margrave Friedrich VI and Countess Palatine Christine Magdalene of Cleeburg.
+Born at Ueckermünde, he was the son of Margrave Friedrich VI and Christine Magdalene of Cleeburg.
 He succeeded his father as Margrave in 1677.
 He got involved in the Nine Years' War and after the Treaty of Ryswick in 1697, he received the title of Margrave of Basel, although it was only a formal title and he never had any real power over the Swiss city.
 He again took part in the War of the Spanish Succession, as one of the leaders of the Imperial Army; some of the battles being fought in his territories.